oatlog/oatlog/doc/planning_report/main.typ

 there is then a final extraction phase where some procedure selects from the e-graph globally optimized expressions equivalent to the initial ones.

-Yet e-graphs, although they reduce it with efficient deduplication, suffer from the combinatorial explosion that results when trying to find every equivalent representation of their initial expression.
+Even though it is reduced through efficient deduplication, e-graphs still suffer from the resulting combinatorial explosion from trying to find every equivalent representation of the initial expression.
 This is a major problem in practice and currently severely limits what applications they are suitable for.
 While we have chosen optimizing compilers as illustration of their usefulness, e-graphs were originally developed for automated theorem proving @oldegraph @egraphwithexplain.